 Less fees and paperwork than a federal Canadian corporation

 In each province, including B.C., you can choose to incorporate federally with the Canadian government or with the provincial government.
-When you incorporate federally, you must file documents and pay fees to both the federal and provincial governments.
-So incorporating provincially in B.C. will result in less overall paperwork and fees.
+When you incorporate federally, you must file documents and pay fees to both the federal and provincial government.
+So, incorporating provincially in B.C. will result in less overall paperwork and fees.

 Steps to incorporating in B.C.

-1. Choosing and reserving a business name
+Choosing and reserving a business name

 A good first step is to simply Google your preferred name to see if anyone is already using it.
-Your main concern should be to identify anyone using the same name or a similar name in B.C. or other parts of Canada.
+Your primary concern should be to identify anyone using the same name or a similar name in B.C. or other parts of Canada.
 If there’s an international company using a similar name, you may run into future problems with trademarks, but it likely won’t prevent you from incorporating under that name.

-b) Domain name search
+Domain name search

 Next, you’ll want to check if a suitable domain is available for your company’s website.
 This isn’t a legal requirement, but you will almost certainly want to secure a domain to match your corporate name.

-You should check if anyone has already registered a Trademark for your preferred name.
+You should check if anyone has already registered a trademark for your preferred name.
 The Canadian Intellectual Property Office (CIPO) makes it easy to check trademarks using their online search.

-When searching, you will also want to consider alternate spellings.
+When searching, you will always want to consider alternate spellings.
 If your name is similar to one that is already registered, you may not be able to use it, especially if using that name is likely to confuse consumers.